deusanyjunior/Sensors2PD/README.md

 Wi-Fi level
 ----------

-You can also use the Wi-Fi level.
+You can also use the WiFi level.
 You will need to configure the receiver with the SSID without space on the name (ID).

 *   [r sensorW-ID]

-If your Wi-Fi SSID is "MyInternet", you'll need the receiver:
+If your WiFi SSID is "MyInternet", you'll need the receiver:

 *   [r sensorW-MyInternet]